 DAY 4 – REPUBLICAN ARCHITECTURAL RESTORATION

-DAY 5 – DANCE
+DAY 5 – MUSIC

-DAY 6 - DEPART
+DAY 7 - DEPART

 After a final breakfast with an evaluation of the program, followed by checkout and lunch, we will travel to José Martí International Airport for departure.